top of page

 BIOGRAPHY

 As a performer Caleb is the winner of multiple poetry slams across the country.
 In 2023 he competed in the UNESCO Slam-0-Vision global poetry slam where he ranked 7th worldwide.
-He has taken the stage in countless cities, including Saint Louis, Kansas City, Baltimore, Washington DC, Las Vegas, Denver, Phoenix, Atlanta, Houston, Chicago, New York City, and even internationally in London, England.
-He has shared the stage with spoken word titans such as Siaara Freeman, Denice Frohman, Javon Johnson, Ebony Stewart, Anthony McPherson, Danez Smith and Patricia Smith.
+He has taken the stage in countless cities, including Washington DC, Las Vegas, Phoenix, Atlanta, Houston, Chicago, New York City, and even internationally in London, England.
+He has shared the stage with spoken word titans such as Ebony Stewart, Anthony McPherson, Danez Smith, Patricia Smith, and Rudy Francisco.
 Videos of his performances are also online at Write About Now and Button Poetry.
 Outside of poetry, Caleb acted in a number of plays, some of which include Blood at the Root, I and You, and the Iowa debuts Exit Strategy and Luna Gale.

 When he is not writing and performing he is actively curating a community of spoken word poets in Iowa City through his high school program, IC Speaks, and producing events like the Mic Check Poetry Fest.